Skip to main content

 WHAT YOU NEED INSTEAD

-- ICO, NCSC and AI Act baked in
+• ICO, NCSC and AI Act requirements accounted for

-Who uses what, on which accounts, with which data.
-Most SMEs find unsanctioned ChatGPT habits before they find a strategy.
+Who uses what, on which accounts and with which data.
+Larger teams often find unapproved AI use before leadership has agreed a policy.

 Where it pays